vitorfreitas/rabbitmq-elk-logger/README.md

 - Run the consumer using `yarn queue:consume`
 - Publish a message using the publisher `yarn exchange:emit`

+## Production [Non-]Suitability Disclaimer

+The code inside this repo is not production-ready.
+The content of this repo is the product of my recent studies over RabbitMQ, Elasticsearch and Kibana.

 ## License

 MIT © [Vitor Freitas]()